 I shall like to conclude this narrative with a few words about his son Popik (Amritanshu).
 He was then in the Institute of Mathematical Sciences, Chennai, after doing his Ph.D. from The University of Chicago.
 Phoolan sent him to Calcutta for spending a few days with us, the main reason being visiting the families of a few of his prospective brides.
 I remember one incident.
 The girl's family bungalow was swanky.
 After talking to the father of the prospective bride I learnt that he was a retired middle level Central Govt. official.
 In my administrative knowledge, I understood that the fellow had been doing something below his office desk.
 Popik did not seem to dislike the girl.
 But her father asked Popik, "when would you become the Director of your Institute"?
-Popik, as cherubic as his father, shot a return question, "why should I ever be the Director's salary is much higher than that of a Professor".
+Popik, as cherubic as his father, shot a return question, "why should I ever be the Director?
+I want to be an academic and not an administrator".
+The father was relentless, "the Directors salary is much higher than that of a Professor".
 Popik only smiled in reply.
 We left after a sumptuous treat.
 Coming out, I enquired about his impression and Popik replied in his typically soft voice "uncle, the girl is all right, but her father is bizarre".